kittisuw/terraform-101/Azure Hands-On Labs/Understand Terraform Basics/00 - Benefits_of_Infrastructure_as_Code.md

 - **Task 1:** Create a new resource group in the Southeast Asia region
 - **Task 2:** Create a new Vnet with default Subnet in your resource group
-- **Task 3:**

-- **Task 1:** Create a new VPC in your account in the US-East-1 region
-- **Task 2:** Create public and private subnets in three different Availability Zones
-- **Task 3:** Deploy an Internet Gateway and attach it to the VPC
-- **Task 4:** Provision a NAT Gateway (a single instance will do) for outbound connectivity
-- **Task 5:** Ensure that route tables are configured to properly route traffic based on the requirements
-- **Task 6:** Delete the VPC resources
+- **Task 3:** Delete the vnet resource
-- **Task 7:** Prepare files and credentials for using Terraform to deploy cloud resources
+- **Task 4:** Prepare files and credentials for using Terraform to deploy cloud resources
 - **Task 8:** Set credentials for Terraform deployment
-- **Task 9:** Deploy the AWS infrastructure using Terraform
+- **Task 9:** Deploy the Azure infrastructure using Terraform
-- **Task 10:** Delete the AWS resources using Terraform to clean up our AWS environment
+- **Task 10:** Delete the Azure resources using Terraform to clean up our Azure environment

-The end state of the AWS environment should look similar to the following diagram:
+The end state of the Azure environment should look similar to the following diagram:

 ![Desired Infrastructure](./img/obj-1-desired-infrastructure.png)